History + Initial Specification Development Process ¶

 Initial Development ¶

 Meetings began in Summer of 2021 and continued through the end of 2021, at which point a framework for v1.0.0 had been reached.
-After spending several months resolving minor issues with the framework, the ODS Working Group approved v1.0.0 on May 3rd, 2022.
+After spending several months resolving minor issues with the framework, the TODS Working Group approved v1.0.0 on May 3rd, 2022.
 For a full list of past meetings and videos, go to the Contributor Meetings page.

 Implementation v1.0 ¶